Once a time

 JACK'S (groan)

-Meanwhile, the Witch, for of her own, explained how the Baker might the spell;
+Meanwhile, the Witch, for of her own, explained how the Baker lift the spell;

-You to have The reversed? need a certain first.
-Go to the woods and bring me the cow as white as milk, Two: the as red as blood, Three: the hair as as corn, Four: the as pure as gold.
+You to have The curse I'll need a first.
+Go to the woods and me back One: the cow as as milk, Two: the as red as blood, Three: the as yellow as corn, the slipper as pure as gold.

 Bring me Before the Of midnight, In day's time, And you have, I guarantee, A child as As can be.